 - Play with cute otters and adorable marmosets

-Included with your admission are use of towels, shower amenities, lockers, wetsuits, animal friendly sunscreen, and parking so you don’t have to bother with the little stuff.
-Simply grab your swimsuit, sunglasses, and head to Discovery Cove.
+Included with your admission is the use of towels, shower amenities, lockers, wetsuits, animal-friendly sunscreen, and parking, so you don’t have to bother with the little stuff.
+So grab your swimsuit and sunglasses and head to Discovery Cove.

 How Much Does it Cost?

-Prices fluctuate between seasons, but you can figure around $150 per person over the age of 3.
+Prices fluctuate between seasons, but you can figure around $150 per person over 3.
 The park opens at 8:30 AM and closes at 5:30 PM.
 Check-in starts an hour before the park opens.

 Life vests (in every size imaginable!), kid’s pool toys, and sand buckets are all included in your fee.
 Beach-friendly strollers, wheelchairs, and scooters are available upon request.
 Discovery Cove even offers free swim diapers!